Autonomous Flight in Unknown GNSS-denied Environments for Disaster Examination: System Setup

 Trajectories are replanned with \SI{50}{\hertz} and are directly executed by the MAV serving as model predictive controller (MPC).
 As stated above, our MPC generates jerk commands, but the low-level flight controller expects pitch resp. roll commands.
 Therefore, we assume pitch and roll to relate to $\theta = \atantwo(a_x,g)$ and $\phi = \atantwo(a_y,g)$.
 Thus, we send smooth pitch $\theta$ and roll $\phi$ commands for horizontal movement and smooth climb rates $v_{z}$ instead.

 MAVs are inherently unstable (triple integrator model); thus, closed-loop control is necessary to stabilize the system at all times.
-Since many demanding tasks are running onboard the MAV's computer, we assign real-time priority for the MPC to counteract inhibiting of this vital task.
+Since many demanding tasks are running onboard the MAV's computer, we assign real-time priority for the MPC to ensure execution of this vital task.